 Active listening also involves paying attention to nonverbal cues such as body language.
 This is particularly important for psychologists, as some patients are not comfortable revealing personal information.
 A sharp-eyed psychologist can determine when a patient is having trouble communicating openly.

-At the same time, however, psychologists must also maintain a professional bearing at all times.
+At the same time, however, psychologists must also maintain a professional demeanor at all times.
 Psychologists sometimes work with difficult patients who may have committed crimes or who conflict with their own worldview and values.
-It is important that psychologists mask their own adverse reactions when necessary.
+It is important that psychologists mask their own adverse reactions when necessary

 Many professions require strict ethical codes and standards of conduct, and psychology is no exception.
 Effective psychologists take the initiative to follow the standards set by the American Psychological Association and their own state licensing boards.
-They conduct themselves according to these strict standards in all of their professional tasks—from insurance billing and client counseling to case management.
+They conduct themselves according to these strict standards in all their professional tasks — from insurance billing and client counseling to case management.

 Therapy is not a fast process.
 It takes time to help clients overcome major problems in their lives.
 Psychologists need to have plenty of patience.
 They must be able to maintain their focus while patients talk through their problems.
 Every patient makes progress at his or her own pace.
 In some cases, it may take years to make progress, especially if a patient is dealing with significant trauma.